Amnesia

 - Drug and alcohol use.

-- Other symptoms such as confusion, language problems, personality changes or not being able to perform self care.
+- Other symptoms such as confusion, trouble with language, personality changes or not being able to perform self-care.

 - History of seizures, headaches, depression or cancer.